GasChromatographyToolbox/GasChromatographySimulator.jl/paper.md

 A collection of `Pluto.jl` notebooks [@Pluto] are made available together with this package to provide a simple to use user interface to setup and simulate arbitrary GC systems.

 # Acknowledgment
 Jan Leppert is supported by the DFG research grant 452897652.
-(PRÜFEN)

 # References